 - It has no ads or trackers.

-- It supports full themes and wallpapers according to your choice.
+- It supports complete themes and wallpapers according to your choice.

 - It is optimized for modern processors.

 Linux is open-source and independent.
-Many users are shifting towards Linux now as it’s new, enhanced, and stands out from the crowd.
+Many users are shifting towards Linux now as it’s new, open source, and stands out with unique features.

-A good web browser should come packed with numerous features that make your browsing experience extremely smooth.
-An ideal browser should also be relatively fast and versatile.
-We’ve tried our best to list down all the merits and demerits of all the browsers so that you can make a wise choice.
+Similarly, a good web browser should have numerous features that enhance your browsing experience.
+An ideal browser should also be relatively fast, versatile, and fully compatible without any issues.
+We’ve listed the merits and demerits of the best Linux OS browsers so you can choose wisely.

-If you've any thoughts on 7+ Best Web Browsers for Linux OS in 2021 [Must Have], then feel free to drop in below comment box.
-If you find this article helpful, please consider sharing it with your network.
+Lastly, if you've any thoughts or feedback on 7+ Best Web Browsers for Any Linux OS, then feel free to drop in below comment box.
+You can also report the outdated information.